zarif-al/graphql-starter-rust/server/Readme.md

 The GraphQL struct will also need to implement a `From trait` to convert the entity struct model to the GraphQL struct.

-> Please note the from trait is specified using the import path `crate::entities::...`.
-If you import an entity using `server::entities::...` then the `From trait` will not work.
+> Please note the from trait is specified using the import path `crate::entity::...`.
+If you import an entity using `server::entity::...` then the `From trait` will not work.

 We call the structs `GraphQL<entity-name>`, i.e `GraphQLUser`.